Skip to Content

 imperative sentence

 The sentence type used to express suggestions, directions or orders.
-E.g.: Clean your shoes, will you?
+(Take a seat, please.)

 incomplete period of time